 Additionally we can provide German Cultural Talks about the following topics.
 Contact us with your questions.

-Our German tutoring sessions take place online or at JacobiTeacher locations in NYC.
-For students who prefer private lessons at their place, we can bring our classes to your home or work, with a higher fee depending on distance.
+Our German tutoring sessions take place online or at JacobiTeacher locations in NYC, and Las Vegas For students who prefer private lessons at their place, we can bring our classes to your home or work, with a higher fee depending on distance.

 German Enrichment Programs

 Our German Enrichment Programs programs usually run for 9 to 12 weeks, and are available for schools, private groups, and educational institutions.
 Each course can be booked for 3 - 10 participants, with age groups 2-6, 7-11, 11-15 and 14-17+.
 Participating schools, groups and institutions will provide the learning space, and we will provide all German learning materials.
 Alternatively, classes can take place in our facilities in New York City and Las Vegas.